makkus/freckles/README.rst

 using: *freckles*
 ^^^^^^^^^^^^^^^^^

 Probably best to show what *freckles* is, and what it can do using examples.
 Do not try those below examples at home, as they'll install loads of packages you most likely don't need.
+I'll show you how I use *freckles* and *frecklecute* to install a new machine, after a) I buy a new Thinkpad or b) I did something silly that requires a re-install.
+Or, more often c) want to use all or parts of my dotfiles on a VM or container, to have a decent editor and shell while working in them.

 Chapter #1, where we checkout our dotfiles and setup our development machine
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++